lukamiletic95/papers/Gossip communication protocol.md

 Although this protocol includes some overhead, it is reliable, scalable and easy to deploy.
 Furthermore, in case a peer crashes or its message gets lost in transport, that overhead would actually be useful - the receiving node would eventually get the message via some other peer.

-A pseudocode of a gossiping protocol is given in the following tex
+General idea behind the gossiping protocol is described well in [9].
+In that paper,  a pseudocode of a probabilistic algorithm is provided

 ``` java